📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 🌡️ 15–24°C · Warming

-Wildflowers peak.
+Wildflowers peak in Glass House Mountains.
 Whale watching continues.
-Warming up.
-Still low humidity.
+Warming up but still low humidity.
 Excellent value.

 October Great